feldim2425/OC-Minecarts/src/main/resources/assets/ocminecart/doc/ocminecart/en_US/block/netrailbase.md

 ![A Block](block:ocminecart:networkrailbase@5)

-Works like a normal Cable, except on the up side.
+Works on all sides like a normal [network cable](/%LANGUAGE%/block/cable.md), but not on the top side.
 On the top side no cables can connect, but [Networkrails](netrail.md) can.

 In the GUI you can set the connection type and a camouflage block for the top side.